roerjo/laravel-notifications-sendgrid-driver/README.md

 # Requirements

 This package depends upon https://github.com/s-ichikawa/laravel-sendgrid-driver.
-Ensure that you have this package installed before using this package.
+Ensure that you have that package installed before using this package.

 # Install (Laravel)